Ariel Ramírez: Other

-Other major compositions by Ramírez include the Cantata Sudamericana (again with text by Félix Luna, 1972) and another mass, the "Mass for Peace and Justice" (Misa por la paz y la justicia, 1981), with liturgical texts by Félix Luna and Osvaldo Catena, which is also quite famous.
+Other major compositions by Ramírez include the Cantata Sudamericana ("South American Cantata": again with text by Félix Luna, 1972) and the Misa por la paz y la justicia ("Mass for Peace and Justice", 1981), with texts by Félix Luna and Osvaldo Catena.
 He wrote more than 300 compositions during his career.
-With Luna he created the Mercedes Sosa hits Mujeres Argentinas (Argentine Women), which documented women fighting for their freedom, and Cantata Sudamericana (South American Cantata).
+With Luna he created the Mercedes Sosa hit album Mujeres Argentinas ("Argentine Women", 1969), which documented women fighting for their freedom.

-Along with the Hamlet Lima Quintana, Ramírez also composed the music for Spanish film director Carlos Saura's TV film Los Cuentos de Borges: El Sur, which is based on the short story El Sur by Argentine author Jorge Luis Borges.
+Along with the Hamlet Lima Quintana, Ramírez composed the music for Carlos Saura's TV film Los Cuentos de Borges: El Sur, which is based on the short story El Sur by Argentine author Jorge Luis Borges.